 Scroll through to see all of the different cat Halloween costumes and Halloween cat makeup that we're loving right now.

 Feeling mischievous?
 The Cheshire Cat is the choice for you.
 This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig if you're feeling ambitious, you can mimic this full-face, bloody teeth version, but Party Delights also has a full video tutorial for Cheshire Cat makeup.)

-Here's another one that takes few products to execute.
+Here's another one that takes a few products to execute.
 Just tease your hair as big as you can, whip out your black eyeliner and flared falsies (we like Huda's Classic False Lashes in Samantha, $20, for a cat eye look), and let your inner lioness roar this Halloween.
-(Or see Zoe Mountford's exact lioness makeup tutorial.)
+To recreate, check out makeup guru, Desi Perkins similar lioness makeup look.